PointsBet Sportsbook Iowa Promo Code for $2,000

 PointsBet Sportsbook Iowa FAQ

-The promo code at PointsBet is BETBONUS, enter it when you join PointsBet Sportsbook in Iowa and you’ll get two risk-free bets for up to $2,000.
+Enter the PointsBet promo code BETBONUS when you join PointsBet Sportsbook in Iowa and you’ll get two second chance bets for up to $2,000.
 Check the PointsBet bonus section above for full details.

 No, you do not need to be a resident of Iowa to legally wager on sports in the state.
 You do, however, need to be within state lines when placing any bets.